-Jessica Holt and Wayne Gillespie (2008) 2 used cluster sampling in their study of students' experiences with violence in intimate relationships.
+Jessica Holt and Wayne Gillespie (2008) used cluster sampling in their study of students' experiences with violence in intimate relationships.
 Specifically, the researchers randomly selected 14 classes on their campus and then drew a random subsample of students from those classes.
 But you probably know from your experience with college classes that not all classes are the same size.
 So, if Holt and Gillespie had simply randomly selected 14 classes and then selected the same number of students from each class to complete their survey, then students in the smaller of those classes would have had a greater chance of being selected for the study than students in the larger classes.
 Keep in mind, with random sampling the goal is to make sure that each element has the same chance of being selected.
 When clusters are of different sizes, as in the example of sampling college classes, researchers often use a method called probability proportionate to size (PPS).
 This means that they take into account that their clusters are of different sizes.
-They do this by giving clusters different chances of being selected based on their size so that each element within those clusters winds up having an equal chance of being selected.
+They do this by giving clusters different chances of being selected.